jabowery/TECK/README.md

  7. Say goodnight to your guests and secure the facility.

-## campaign
-Running Your Campaign and Office
+## Running Your Campaign and Office
 During the campaign simply run your office as you would during the legislative session:

 1. Solicit and accept input from voters on how they want to vote on various bills and to whom they wish to delegate their votes.
 Input it to the secured audit system.